DeepSRT/deepsrt-provider/README.md

 This worker provides direct URL mapping to R2 bucket objects, specifically designed to serve subtitle files (.srt) from a Cloudflare R2 bucket.
 This implementation follows the [DeepSRT Provider RFC](https://github.com/DeepSRT/roadmap/issues/15) which defines the standard interface for DeepSRT Providers.

+This project is designed to be ready to use out-of-the-box, allowing you to build and deploy a fully functional DeepSRT provider on Cloudflare with minimal configuration.
+Simply set up your R2 bucket, deploy the worker, and you'll have a production-ready subtitle provider service.

 ## URL Mapping

 The worker maps URLs directly to R2 bucket paths: